Docker ‘Run’ Won’t Work if Command is Appended

-We use Docker ‘run’ for much of our testing environment at OpenMake.
-Starting a Docker Container which has autostart features, such as databases, where the Container automatically starts the database, won’t work if a command is appended to the end of the Docker ‘run’ command that starts the Container.
+We use Docker ‘run’ for much of our testing environment at DeployHub.
+Starting a Docker Container with certain features, such as where the Container automatically starts the database, won’t work if a command is appended to the end of the Docker ‘run’ command.

 For instance, images from the Postgres Docker site https://hub.docker.com/_/postgres/ will automatically start the database whenever the Container is started.
 The command: